NJRandall/NJRandall/README.md

-- 👋 Hi, I’m @NJRandall
+- 👋 Hi, I’m Nick Randall
-- 👀 I’m a masters university student studying mechatronics in Australia
+- 👀 I’m a masters student studying mechatronics in Australia
-- 🌱 This account is primairly for personal projects
+- My repositories contain either work I've done for projects at uni or are components of a gaming/novelty chat companion toy I've been creating using the M5stack Core2 and the chatGPT API